elisee/Modrog/README.md

 ## Running

  * You can use `RunServer.bat` or `RunClient.bat` to start one and then you can debug the other from VS.
- * `RunServer.bat new` will overwrite the generated map.
+ * `RunClient.bat localhost Tutorial` will autoconnect to the local server and start the `Tutorial` scenario.

 ## Tasks